datalad-handbook/book/docs/basics/101-102-populate.rst

    $ datalad save -m "add books on Python and Unix to read later"

-.. findoutmore:: "Oh no!
+.. find-out-more:: "Oh no!
 I forgot the -m option!"

    If you forget to specify a commit message with the ``-m`` option, DataLad will write ``[DATALAD] Recorded changes`` as a commit message into your history.